 You’re probably aware that it’s not the best products that get the attention of the masses or go viral.
 Sometimes, the best products are those that were deliberately designed to keep you engaged.

 In this book, Eyal discusses a four-step process through which businesses can guide human behavior.
-In other words, these processes can bring back your customers without having to depend on any other marketing or advertising.
+In other words, these processes can bring back your customers without depending on any other marketing or advertising.

 According to the author, when you flawlessly execute these steps, you can increase your customer’s lifetime value, provide flexibility in pricing, increase growth, and get a competitive advantage.